Ohio Governor Moves To Postpone Tuesday’s Primary Until June Over Coronavirus Concerns

 Ohio Governor Mike DeWine is proposing that his state postpone in-person voting for the presidential primary scheduled for Tuesday, putting it off until June in a precaution over the spread of the coronavirus.

 As USA Today reported, DeWine said at a press conference on Monday that he does not want voters to risk their health by going to voting locations.
-Health officials have called on people to self-isolate, remaining in their homes as much as possible in an effort to slow the spread of the coronavirus.
+Health officials have called on people to self-isolate, asking them to remain in their homes as much as possible in an effort to slow the virus’ spread.

-“We should not force them to make this choice between their health and their constitutional rights, and their duties of American citizens,” DeWine said.
+“We should not force them to make this choice between their health and their constitutional rights, and their duties of American citizens,” the governor said.

 DeWine said he plans to file a lawsuit in Franklin County, asking a court to put a hold on the voting.
-As governor, he does not have unilateral power to postpone the voting, but said he wanted the rights of voters to be preserved.
-Ohio Secretary of State Frank LaRose said he would direct the state attorney not to contest the lawsuit, and will be submitting their own recommendation to the court to postpone voting.
+As governor, he does not have unilateral power to postpone things but said he wanted the rights of voters to be preserved.
+Ohio Secretary of State Frank LaRose said he would direct the state attorney not to contest the lawsuit and will be submitting their own recommendation to the court to postpone voting.

 The USA Today report noted that DeWine consulted leaders of the state Republican and Democratic parties before announcing the decision.